Instability of the engineered dark state in two-band fermions under number-conserving dissipative dynamics: Model

 We note that $S_{\rm L}$ can be thought of as arising from the scattering of fermions from bosons, after taking the trace over the bosonic degrees of freedom \cite{Lyublinskaya2023}.
 The conservation of the total number of fermions in the model is reflected in the strong $U(1)$ symmetry of the action $S_{\rm 0}{+}S_{\rm L}$.
-Translation invariance, however, is only a weak symmetry of $S_{\rm 0}{+}S_{\rm L}$ \footnote{See Refs. \cite{Diehl2016,Buca2012,Albert2014,Diehl2023r} for discussion of weak and strong symmetries of the field theory on Keldysh contour.}.
+Translation invariance, however, is only a weak symmetry of $S_{\rm 0}{+}S_{\rm L}$.
+For detailed discussion of weak and strong symmetries see Refs.~\cite{Diehl2016,Buca2012,Albert2014,Diehl2023r}.